Heat Pump Installation Considerations

 Outdoor unit location

-Ductless heat pump outdoor units can be dozens of feet away from their indoor units, so there’s a lot of flexibility as to where they are installed.
+There’s a lot of flexibility as to where outdoor units can be installed.
 Here are some considerations:

-- Serviceability — Keep in mind ease of service when selecting an installation location
+- Serviceability — Keep in mind ease of service when selecting an installation location.

 Outdoor unit considerations